Plus500: IPO and regulatory issues

-2016–2025
+2016–present

 In January 2016, Plus500UK resumed onboarding new customers in the UK.
-In the same year, Plus500IL Ltd., the company's Israeli subsidiary, received a Trading Arena Licence from the Israel Securities Authority (ISA).
-In September, Plus500 launched an Apple Watch app to trade and view account details.
+In September 2016, Plus500IL Ltd., the company's Israeli subsidiary, received a Trading Arena Licence from the Israel Securities Authority (ISA).

-In the fall of 2016, Plus500's founders sold 13% of the company's shares, raising £100.75 million but causing a 16% stock drop.
+In autumn 2016, Plus500's founders sold 13% of the company's shares, raising £100.75 million but causing a 16% drop in the share price.
 They retained a 22% stake.

-In December 2017, Plus500's Singapore subsidiary, Plus500SG Pte Ltd., obtained a Capital Markets Services license from the Monetary Authority of Singapore (MAS) to trade in securities and leveraged forex.
+In December 2017, Plus500's Singapore subsidiary, Plus500SG Pte Ltd., obtained a Capital Markets Services licence from the Monetary Authority of Singapore (MAS) to trade in securities and leveraged forex.

 In June 2018, Plus500 launched an Economic Calendar, providing global financial events and indicators in partnership with Dow Jones & Company, along with a list of impacted instruments per event.
-That same month, shares of Plus500 were listed in the main market of the London Stock Exchange, and the company joined the FTSE 250 Index of leading mid-cap firms.
+That same month, Plus500 moved from AIM to the Main Market of the London Stock Exchange.
+It joined the FTSE 250 Index in September.
 By 2018, Plus500's trading apps supported 32 languages, including English, German, Italian, Spanish, French, Arabic, and Chinese.
-By the end of 2018, Plus500 reported a 33% increase in revenue, reaching $437.2 million (£314.7 million) compared to $327.9 million in the previous year.
-Net profit rose by 70% to $199.7 million.
+For 2018, Plus500 reported revenue of $720.4 million, up 65% from $437.2 million in 2017, while net profit rose 90% to $379.0 million.

-In 2021, Plus500 appointed Jacob A. Frenkel, former chairman of JP MorganChase International and former governor of the Bank of Israel, as chairman. the company announced its agreement to acquire Cunningham Commodities LLC and Cunningham Trading Systems LLC, finalizing the acquisition by July as part of its expansion into the U.S. futures market.
+In 2021, Plus500 appointed Jacob A. Frenkel, former chairman of JP MorganChase International and former governor of the Bank of Israel, as chairman.
+The company announced its agreement to acquire Cunningham Commodities LLC and Cunningham Trading Systems LLC, finalising the acquisition by July as part of its expansion into the U.S. futures market.

-During the summer of 2021, Plus500 opened a new R&D center in Tel Aviv and introduced "Plus500 Invest," a stock-trading platform featuring over 2,000 instruments.
-By the third quarter of 2021, the company reported having 166,310 active clients.
+During the summer of 2021, Plus500 opened a new R&D centre in Tel Aviv and introduced "Plus500 Invest", a stock-trading platform featuring over 2,000 instruments.

-In March 2022, Plus500 acquired Japan-based EZ Invest Securities, specializing in securities and derivatives trading.
+In March 2022, Plus500 acquired Japan-based EZ Invest Securities, specialising in securities and derivatives trading.
 Later, in September, it launched TradeSniper, a futures trading app for U.S. retail clients.